Review: GOLABS i200 Portable Power Station

 When spending more than a few days out in the wild, having a power source can both be a luxury and a lifesaver.
-Having the ability to charge a bluetooth speaker while camping keeps the good times rolling.
+Having the ability to charge a Bluetooth speaker while camping keeps the good times rolling.
 Being able to keep your phone charged can make all the difference when things go wrong out in the wild.
 Portable power stations, like the GOLABS i200, have been gaining in popularity in recent years.
 As battery technology has gotten better, portable power stations give you the ability to power all of your devices with one portable unit that can be easily carried around your campsite for a variety of uses.
 Don’t get me wrong, a portable power station isn’t something you’d bring along on a backpacking trip, but for car campers, portable power stations are a must-have item in my opinion.

 The i200 is my first portable power station.
-I’ve watched the technology get batter and better while the prices lowered until I couldn’t resist the GOLABS i200.
-Power stations come in a variety of battery sizes from around 100Wh (watt hours) to over 2000Wh, but we decided that the 200-300Wh range was a perfect fit for our needs (mainly camping and the occasional portable power need around the house).
-At 256W, the GOLABS i200 fit our needs perfectly.
-With all of its available ports, the ability to recharge the battery with our portable solar panel, and weighing in at only 8lbs, the GOLABS i200 has been a welcome and valuable addition to our camping kit.
+I’ve watched the technology get better and better while the prices lowered until I couldn’t resist the GOLABS i200.
+Power stations come in a variety of battery sizes from around 100Wh (watt hours) to over 2000Wh, but we decided that the 200-300Wh range was a perfect fit for our needs (mainly camping and the occasional portable power needed around the house).
+At 256W, the GOLABS i200 fits our needs perfectly.
+With all of its available ports, the ability to recharge the battery with our portable solar panel, and weighing in at only 8 lbs, the GOLABS i200 has been a welcome and valuable addition to our camping kit.
 The i200 is currently listed on Amazon for $199, but we purchased ours a few months back on sale at $120.
 At $199, this power station is still a worthwhile purchase, but you may look at other similar models at a lower price.

-While our overland trailer has it’s own 200Ah 12V power system, the i200 is a great compliment allowing us to leverage the solar components we’ve installed in the trailer while extending our power to our tent and other areas of our campsite.
+While our overland trailer has its own 200Ah 12V power system, the i200 is a great compliment allowing us to leverage the solar components we’ve installed in the trailer while extending our power to our tent and other areas of our campsite.

-The i200 is a good looking little unit.
+The i200 is a good-looking little unit.
 All ports are on the front with a blank back and airflow ports on both sides.
 The left side also includes a bright white led light with 3 modes – solid, slow-flashing, and quick-flashing.
-The display is simple and displays battery level, current watt usage, and also lets you know what type of devices are currently using power (USB, PD, 12V, & AC).
+The display is simple and displays battery level and current watt usage, and also lets you know what type of devices are currently using power (USB, PD, 12V, & AC).
 My only gripe about the display is that GOLABS chose to use a battery icon with 5 bars to indicate battery level.
 I would have preferred a battery percentage amount for more accuracy, but at this price, this is about the only downside and it’s minimal.

 All in all, the i200 has 9 various output ports along with a single input port.
-3 charging cables are provided with the unit that each hook into the input port: a solar cable with MC4 connectors, a 12V cigarette lighter cable to charge form a vehicle, and a 110v cable for charging at home.
+3 charging cables are provided with the unit that each hook into the input port: a solar cable with MC4 connectors, a 12V cigarette lighter cable to charge from a vehicle, and a 110v cable for charging at home.
 One of the best features is the 60W power delivery port that can be used to power PD devices AND can also be used to charge the i200 as well.

 Overall, the unit is easy to use and just works.
-For our general camping use – charging phones, drones, cameras, tablets and powering camping lights – the 256Wh battery size is the perfect balance of enough juice while being easy to handle.
-And speaking of handling, a solid handle is built into the top of the case – so it’s easy to grab and go with this unit.
-Just make sure you don’t have something plugged in when you grab or you’ll be bringing it with you, dangling from it’s cable.
+For our general camping use – charging phones, drones, cameras, tablets, and powering camping lights – the 256Wh battery size is the perfect balance of enough juice while being easy to handle.
+And speaking of handling a solid handle is built into the top of the case – so it’s easy to grab and go with this unit.
+Just make sure you don’t have something plugged in when you grab or you’ll be bringing it with you, dangling from its cable.

 We plugged in our 100w portable solar panel using the included solar input cable and charged the i200 easily while at our campsite.
-With a lot of use, the battery never dropped below the 3 bars level and after a few hours of sunshine it was full again.
+With a lot of use, the battery never dropped below the 3 bars level and after a few hours of sunshine, it was full again.